HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

         kubectl -n <namespace> delete pod <leap-pod-name>
         ```

-        After successful configuration, users accessing Leap will be redirected to your IdP's authentication page.
+        After you complete the configuration, users who access Leap are redirected to your IdP authentication page.